Jonathan Edwards College: Design

 JE's last addition, added in 1965, is also the college's oldest building.
 The construction of Weir Hall began in 1911 when George Douglas Miller decided to build a dormitory for Skull and Bones, an independent "senior society" for Yale students.
-Miller salvaged the castellated from Alumni Hall, a building on Old Campus originally constructed in 1851.
+Miller salvaged the castle-like facade from Alumni Hall, a building on Old Campus originally constructed in 1851.
 The new Skull and Bones dormitory was never completed and was purchased by the university in 1912.
 Weir Hall hosted Yale's Department of Architecture from 1924 until 1965.
 When the school was given a new building, Weir was converted to a dormitory and library building for JE.